 Despite tremendous advances in the understanding of Alzheimer’s disease, scientists have yet to pinpoint the causes of the disorder.
-Risk factors for Alzheimer’s include older age, being female, having an affected family member, cardiovascular disorders (such as high blood pressure, high cholesterol and heart attack), Down syndrome, and head injury.
-Here’s what to know about each one.
+However, there are certain risk factors that should certainly be considered.
+Here’s what to know about each one:

 1. Older age

 Older age is the strongest risk factor for Alzheimer’s disease.
 The likelihood of developing the disease doubles every five years beginning at age 65.
 After age 95, the risk reaches nearly 50 percent.
 Some evidence suggests that the number of new cases begins to drop off after age 90, though other research shows that it may increase.
 This is an important issue to resolve, since a risk that continues to rise without leveling off would suggest that it is an inherent aspect of aging.

 Most researchers now agree that women are at higher risk for developing Alzheimer’s disease than men, even when women’s longer lifespans are taken into account.
 Researchers are studying whether decreased levels of estrogen after menopause are responsible or whether rising rates of vascular disease (possibly attributable to decreased estrogen) contribute.